2025年09月08日 19:36

 - Line Features

-- At 3.8 km, Linea Rossa is one of Europe’s shortest metro lines, using a hybrid operation mode: underground from Borgo to Galatea, overground on a single track from Galatea to Porto.
+- Linea Rossa is 3.8 km long, making it one of the shortest metro systems in Europe.
+It uses a hybrid operation mode: underground from Borgo to Galatea and surface single track from Galatea to Porto.

 - Service Adjustments

-- Weekend Operations: On Saturdays, the last train departs 15 minutes later (21:25 from Porto, 21:00 from Borgo), but there is still no service on Sundays or public holidays.
+- Weekend Operation: On Saturdays, the last train is extended by 15 minutes (Porto direction 21:25, Borgo direction 21:00), but there is no service on Sundays and public holidays.

-- Special Events: Extra trains may run during major events (e.g., Feast of Saint Agatha); check station announcements for details.
+- Special Dates: During major events (e.g., the Feast of Saint Agatha), additional trains may be added; check station announcements for details.

 - Transfers and Connections

-- Stazione FS Centrale: Connects to the Circumetnea Railway (for Mount Etna towns) and the airport bus (line 457 to Catania-Fontanarossa Airport).
+- Stazione FS Centrale: Transfers to the Circumetnea railway (connecting towns around Mount Etna) and airport bus line 457 (direct to Catania-Fontanarossa Airport).

 - Fares and Ticketing

-- Single ticket: €1, valid for 90 minutes with transfers to city buses.
+- Single journey fare is €1, valid for 90 minutes with transfers to city buses.

-- Contactless cards and mobile payments (e.g., Apple Pay) are accepted, though ticket machines may have issues with paper currency.
+- Contactless bank cards and mobile payments (e.g., Apple Pay) are accepted, but ticket vending machines may have issues with banknote recognition.

 Data Notes

-- Station Names: Based on official metro information and transport guides; no new stations or name changes reported in 2025.
+- Station Names: Based on official Catania Metro information and travel guides; no new stations or renaming occurred in 2025.

-- Schedule: Referenced from travel platforms like Qyer and YoMetro; some timings differ from earlier sources—use the latest adjustments as standard.
+- Operating Hours: Referenced from Qyer.com and YoMetro data; some times differ from earlier sources, with the latest adjustments taking precedence.

-- Expansion Plans: Long-proposed extensions to Piazza Giovanni XXIII and Stesicoro remain unimplemented due to funding shortages.
+- Expansion Plans: Although long-term plans mention extensions to Piazza Giovanni XXIII and Stesicoro, they remain unimplemented due to funding issues.

-For real-time updates, visit the official Catania Metro website (Circumetnea ) or use transport apps like Moovit.
+For real-time operation information, visit the official Catania Metro website (Circumetnea ) or use transportation apps like Moovit.